shortpatti/aboutme/_docs/kb-article-samples.md

 ##### Network issues

-The root cause that indicate a network issue are:
+The root cause that indicates a network issue are:

 - The Remote Desktop Server is searching for fonts by name and not finding them.
 - A user encounters a black screen for 1 to 20 minutes before the logon completes.